danielabfajardo/danielabfajardo/README.md

 - 👋 Hi, I’m Daniela Fajardo
 - 👀 I’m interested in Data Science & Software Engineering
-- 🌱 I’m currently getting comfortable with Data Manupulation & Advanced React
+- 🌱 I’m currently getting comfortable with Machine Learning
-- 💞️ I’m currently working on a Data Analytics dashboard with helpful visualizations
+- 💞️ I’m currently working on a Data Science Internship
 - 📫 How to reach me: @danielabfajardo on all social media

 <!---